DiegoSepuSoto/mini-url-builder-api/README.md

 ## Overview

-This Golang API will generate Mini URLs based on a given range of IDs and will store them in a mongoDB database
+This Golang API will generate Mini URLs based on a given range of IDs and will store them in a mongoDB database.

 ## Local workspace